 Flexibility doesn't get the attention it deserves.
 Most people in the gym focus only on aerobic exercise and/or resistance training.
 Research suggests this approach may be a mistake.
 Several studies have noted stretching is good for your arteries.
 This means there is a connection between flexibility and heart disease risk factors.
-More specifically, a lack of flexibility appears to raise the risk of heart disease by making blood vessels stiffer.
+More specifically, a lack of flexibility appears to increase the risk of heart disease by making blood vessels stiffer.
 In this video review, I summarize the evidence and help you make sense of it.

 Why Are Stiff Blood Vessels Bad?